bfontaine/Pheasant.js/README.md

 ### .parse

-This method return a `Pheasant.Color` object of the parsed string, or null if it can’t be parsed (see the support table below for the supported formats).
+This function return a `Pheasant.Color` object of the parsed string, or null if it can’t be parsed (see the support table below for the supported formats).

 ```js